aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to DIF via C++ or Online App" h2="PPSX  to DIF File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to DIF?</h2>

+The PPSX file format is a presentation file format used by Microsoft PowerPoint.
+It is a combination of the PPTX and PPSM file formats, and is used to store slideshows that are created using PowerPoint.
+On the other hand, the DIF file format is a data interchange format used to store tabular data.
+It is a text-based format, and is used to store data in a tabular form.
+Therefore, it is often used to transfer data between different applications.

+<h2>How Aspose.Total Helps for PPSX to DIF Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to DIF within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to DIF.
+Aspose.Total for C++ is a suite of APIs that enables developers to work with a wide range of file formats within their C++ applications.
+It includes APIs for working with Microsoft Office, PDF, and other file formats.
+With Aspose.Total for C++, you can easily convert PPSX to DIF within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPSX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to DIF.
+This makes it easy to convert PPSX to DIF within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}